Tombstone Courage

 Learning to Be Sheriff

 Eighty-four-year-old Harold Patterson is the owner of the Rocking P Ranch, a respected figure in Cochise County - until his daughter Holly comes home with accusations that shake the community.
-Holly Patterson was once a rising star in Hollywood.
-Now she's returned to Bisbee with her lawyer and hypnotherapist, claiming repressed memories of childhood sexual abuse and suing her father for the entire ranch.
+Holly left Bisbee years ago, once had brush with fame, but returned as a destitute substance abuser.
+She's arrived with a lawyer and a hypnotherapist, claiming repressed memories of childhood sexual abuse by her father and suing Harold for half the ranch.

 Rating: 4.0/5 ⭐

-Perfect for: Fans of the Joanna Brady series, readers who enjoy watching characters grow into challenging roles, anyone interested in mysteries that explore family secrets and generational trauma.
+Perfect for: Fans of the Joanna Brady series, readers who enjoy watching characters grow into challenging roles, anyone interested in mysteries that explore family secrets, repressed memory controversies, and generational trauma.

-Skip if: You want the emotional intensity of the first book, or you prefer protagonists who already have things figured out.
+Skip if: You need faster pacing in the first half, predictable mystery resolutions frustrate you, or you prefer protagonists who already have things figured out.

 You Might Also Like